-Hario V60 Filter 02 - Glass
+Hario V60 Dripper 02 - Glass

 New glass design

-Product features
+Product features:

-- Heat-resistant: The plastic and glass used are heat-resistant up to 120 degrees Celsius.
+- Heat resistant: The plastic and glass used are heat-resistant up to 120 degrees Celsius.

 Brewing temperature and recommendations